AxelUser/carry-fit/README.md

 CarryFit helps travelers check if their carry-on luggage meets the size requirements for different airlines worldwide.
 Simply enter your bag's dimensions, and instantly see which airlines will accept it as cabin luggage.

+Join the [GitHub Discussions](https://github.com/AxelUser/carry-fit/discussions) to stay updated on the project!

 ## Key Features

 - Instant compliance checking for 150+ airlines worldwide